 A palm tree grows very similar to how a flower blooms.
-They continue to open and grow from the centre with the oldest outer leaves turning brown and dying as new ones sprout.
+It continues to open and grow from the center with the oldest outer leaves turning brown and dying as new ones sprout.

 It is a good idea to cut off dead palm fronds as they are unsightly and can be a fire hazard if left for too long.

-On some species of palm tree, dead palm fronds do fall away themselves like on Alexander palms.
-In other cases it takes several years before they finally shed themselves.
+On some species of a palm tree, dead palm fronds do fall away from themselves like on Alexander’s palms.
+In other cases, it takes several years before they finally shed themselves.

-Once a palm frond turns brown, it is dead and will not continue to grow.
+Once a palm fronds turn brown, it is dead and will not continue to grow.
 The way a palm grows is by continually sprouting from the very top and by shedding older leaves.

 There are some species of palm that the leaves don’t turn brown and shed, but the trunk is full of green healthy leaves.